 Treat this as a tool.
 Everything you create with it is yours to do with as you please.
-In Chrome you can right click on the map to save a high resolution image (but not in Firefox).
 Credit is appreciated but not required.
+Suggested tag:

 Goals for this project: